amrapali93/Reinforcement-Learning/README.md

 A car inventory management system implemented using reinforcement learning techniques like dynamic programing and markov decision process.
 The demand and supply variables of the problem are asummed to have a Poison distribution.
 This code determines the best action (number of cars to move) given a particuar state of the enviornment (number of cars at each location).
 (This is an excercise from chapter 4 : Dynamic programing of Sutton and barto's book 'Reinforcement Learning: An introduction')

 # Tic Tac Toe (Advanced):
 An implementation of Tic Tac Toe game using approximate value functions of reinforcement learning.
-This is an attempt at getting the agent to learn attack (start first) and defend (start second) policies using policy gradients and temporal difference
+This is an attempt at getting the agent to learn attack (start first) and defencw (start second) policies using policy gradients and temporal difference

 # Tic Tac Toe (Simplified):